Love is the most powerful force in the Universe. It makes us whole. When we are

-Also, I highly recommend a great tool, The Five Love Languages written by Gary Chapman.
-It is a vital book to learn and understand.
+Also, if you haven’t already done so, I highly recommend a great tool, The Five Love Languages written by Gary Chapman.
+It is a vital book to learn and understand love languages.
 To create a healthy relationship, learn to express to your partner in the way they feel understood, appreciated and loved.
 Your partner is your best friend.
 Talk their Love Language.

-To take the test and learn about your love Language, and take a deeper look at Gary’s 20 Secrets to Building Better Love Relationships, you can download his free eBook.
+To take a deeper look at Gary’s 20 Secrets to Building Better Love Relationships, you can download his free eBook.